CodeTitan7/Phone-Number-Info-Management-System/README.md

 # Phone Number Management System

-This project is a simple Python program that allows you to manage phone number records using a MySQL database.
+The project is a simple Python program that allows you to manage phone number records using a MySQL database.
 You can perform actions such as adding, modifying, deleting, and displaying records.

 ## Prerequisites